-In today’s digitised world, the world’s largest financial market is about as accessible as the news or your social media messages.
-Online brokers and platforms put the world’s market at your fingertips and anybody can become a trader at the push of a button.
+In today’s digital world, trading in the financial markets is about as accessible as the news or your social media accounts.
+Online brokers and trading platforms put the world’s markets at your fingertips and anybody can become a trader at the push of a button.

-Most brokers who offer platforms like MT4 and MT5 from MetaQuotes will offer a free forex practice account, commonly referred to as a demo account, as a way of letting you practice trading in an environment that mimics real trading conditions without carrying any actual monetary risk.
+Most brokers, who offer trading platforms like MT4 and MT5, will provide a forex practice account.
+Commonly referred to as a demo account, they allow you to practice trading without taking any risk in a simulated environment.

-Brokers like TIOmarkets offer demo accounts free of charge, and traders can choose how much in virtual funds to add to their practice account.
+Brokers like TIOmarkets offer demo accounts free of charge, where you can practice with up to $50,000 in virtual funds.

-Let’s explore some of the most notable pros and cons of trading demos.
+Let’s explore some of the pros and cons of trading on a demo account.

 Pros of Forex Demo Trading

-Beginner and advanced traders both routinely use demo accounts to practice trading the forex markets.
+Both beginners and advanced traders use demo accounts to practice trading, in the financial markets.

-Some of the most common advantages of demo trading include:
+Some of the most common advantages of trading on a demo account include:

-If you’re brand-new to forex trading, you’ll generally want to start practicing on a demo account to get a sense of whether you’re suited to the wild world of the currency markets.
-Everyone is different, and some people are simply more suited to the risk, returns and emotions involved with online trading than others.
+If you’re new to forex or trading, you’ll generally want to start practicing on a demo account, to get a sense of whether you’re going to like it.
+Everyone is different, and some people are better suited to the risk, returns and emotions involved with trading in other markets.

-Dipping your toe into the water with a demo account is the easiest way to get a sense of whether your lifestyle, temperament and personality are suited to the task.
+Easing yourself in to things with a demo account is a risk-free way to get a sense of whether your trading objectives, style of trading and personality are suited to the task.

-It’s only natural that every budding investor wants to know if they have a chance at making a return before putting actual money at risk.
-A demo account lets you practice in an environment that very-closely resembles the cutthroat world of forex trading.
-As a novice, this means you can make rookie errors without suffering the consequences out of your own pocket.
-You’ll get the chance to learn from your mistakes, turn it around and make a consistent profit without “learning on the job”.
+It’s only natural that every budding trader wants to know if they have a chance at making a profit before putting actual money at risk.
+A demo account lets you practice in a simulated environment that very closely resembles the real thing.

-Trading’s worst-kept secret is that risk management is the key to success.
-To enjoy consistent and sustained success as a trader, it’s essential to establish good risk-management and money-management techniques.
-A demo account will let you put the principles you’ll learn into practice, watch how they work (or fail) and make improvements so that you can see for yourself how risk-management affects your balance.
+Trading’s best kept secret is that risk management is the key to success.
+To enjoy consistent and sustained success as a trader, it’s essential to establish good risk and money management techniques.
+A demo account will let you apply your knowledge into practice and see how they work (or fail) so you can make improvements.

 This is particularly important for new traders.
 The demo account offers a stress-free method for learning your way around the platform.
-There are few worse feelings than in being in the middle of a crucial trade, only to find out you don’t know how to take necessary action like closing your trade, opening a new trade or adjusting your risk.
-The demo account lets you learn where every tool is, how to access it, and how to avoid making mistakes, like pressing a button that you thought did something other than what it actually does.
+There are few worse feelings than being in a crucial trade, only to realize you don’t know how to modify or close it.

 Cons of Demo Trading

-Although there are considerable advantages to using a demo account to cut your teeth in the world of forex, there may be some disadvantages and drawbacks too.
-You’ll probably only appreciate these and notice once you have made the switch from demo to a live account.
+Although there are considerable advantages to using a demo account, there may be some disadvantages and drawbacks too.
+You’ll probably only appreciate these and notice once you have made the switch from demo to a live trading account.

-Being aware of some of the common cons of the demo account will help you better manage the transition.
+But by being aware of some of the cons of trading on a demo account will help you better manage the transition.

 A big part of earning money through trading involves learning how to keep your emotions in check.
-Greed, fear, and the urge to chase price and revenge trading are common and often lead to loss.
+Greed, fear, the urge to chase price and revenge trading are common and often lead to loss.
 These emotions and trading behaviours ruin many a traders.

 The truth is, you shouldn’t expect to learn how to handle this aspect of trading solely from a demo account.
-It’s just not the same.
-Your emotional response when trading in a demo account might be to shrug off a loss (which incidentally is often the correct approach), but when real money is on the line, you may find yourself in a sudden frenzy.
+Demo and live trading is just not the same, primarily for this reason.
+Your emotional response when trading in a demo account might be to shrug off a loss (which incidentally is often the correct approach), but when real money is involved, you may find yourself in a sudden frenzy.

-You’ll only truly learn what you’re made of, and how to improve your emotional response, when it matters most, when you trade with real money.
+You’ll only truly learn what you’re made of, and how to improve your emotional response when it matters most, when you trade with real money.

 You’ve all heard the phrase “practice makes perfect”.
 But does it really?
 Does the stage actor learn more in rehearsals or in front of a live audience, when the entire production depends on them?
 Does the athlete learn more on the training ground or in the arena, when everything is on the line?

-If all you do is practice, your mistakes don’t cost you as much, your success doesn’t matter as much, and inevitably you won’t learn as much about how to make it on the big stage.
-For that, you’ll ultimately need the big stage itself.
+If all you do is practice on a demo account, your mistakes don’t cost you a thing and your success doesn’t matter as much.
+Inevitably, you won’t learn as much about how to make it when your money is involved and when you have something to gain or lose.